 Courses will be offered by CEU and Bard faculty and to earn a certificate each student must take courses offered by each.
 To ensure curricular coherence, each student will be required to submit a program proposal and obtain approval for their program adviser.

-Bard College’s Levy Institute Highlights:
+Bard College’s Levy Institute Highlights

 For nearly three decades, the Levy Institute has maintained an active research program on the distribution of earnings, income, and wealth.
 Research in this area includes studies on the economic well-being of the elderly, public and private pensions, well-being over the life course, the role of assets in economic well-being, and the determinants of the accumulation of wealth.
-This area of micro-based analysis is an important supplement to more macro-oriented offering of the Central European University for those interested in understanding poverty, inequality, income mobility and the related public policy concerns.
+This area of micro-based analysis is an important supplement to the more macro-oriented offering of the Central European University for those who are interested in understanding poverty, inequality, income mobility and the related public policy concerns.